camspiers/snap/README.md

 ### Registering Global Keymaps

-The following illustrates some basic usage of the `snap.config` API, we generate a variety of functions and register them as normal mode mappings:
+The following illustrates some basic usage of the `snap.maps` and `snap.config` APIs, we generate a variety of functions and register them as normal mode mappings:

 ```lua
 local snap = require'snap'